 External rotation of the GH joint is measured in two positions:

-One's dominant hand will likely carry with it an increased range of external rotation.
+One's dominant hand will carry with it an increased range of external rotation.

 Horizontal abduction ranges from 0 to 30 degrees and is produced by the posterior deltoid, infraspinatus and teres minor.
 Motion can be restricted due to tension within the pectoralis major and anterior deltoid muscles.

 Horizontal adduction ranges from 0 to 130 degrees and is produced by the pectoralis major and anterior deltoid.
 Motion can be restricted due to tension within the GH joints extensor muscles to latissimus dorsi, teres minor, teres major and posterior deltoid.
-As made obvious by the description of each of the motions possible at the GH joint, the ST joint plays an extremely crucial role in shoulder mobility and therefore safety.
-Having said that, I will briefly outline the motions available at the ST joint:
+As made evident by the description of each of the motions possible at the GH joint, the ST joint plays an extremely crucial role in shoulder mobility and therefore, safety.
+I will briefly outline the motions available at the ST joint:

 Conversely, depression is the downward motion of the scapula.
-Passive depression of the scapula occurs due to gravity and the weight of ones arm, but simple depression is produced by the pectoralis minor and major, subclavius and latissimus dorsi muscles.
+Passive depression of the scapula occurs due to gravity, and the weight of one's arm.
+Still, simple depression is produced by the pectoralis minor and major, subclavius and latissimus dorsi muscles.

 This motion is produced by the serratus anterior, pectoralis minor and levator spinae.

-Now that I have briefly outlined the very intricate anatomy of the shoulder complex, it is crucial that we discuss the specific functional aspects of a throwing motion - including defining what a throwing motion is.
+Now that I have briefly outlined the very intricate anatomy of the shoulder complex, we must discuss the specific functional aspects of a throwing motion - including defining what a throwing motion is.

 Are baseball, football & tennis coaches all going to read this article with the same interest?
 Are the parents of young pitchers going to be more interested in this article than the parents of a young quarterback or tennis star?
 The reality is that when discussing shoulder health, there are SEVERAL sports in which shoulder safety is a pressing concern - and yet little more than basic static stretching is the current means of maintaining the health, integrity and functional strength of the shoulder in young athletes.